 This consistency of women's networks and other civil society actors in the engaging with policy processes has also featured prominently in the Financing for Development review process to ensure that gaps in the Monterrey Consensus are addressed to affirm commitments to women's rights and gender equality.
 Civil society groups have had to work hard to prevent the erosion of the significance of the FfD and the UN in global economic governance.
-While acknowledging gender responsive language in the Doha Declaration 2008, the women's groups' statement noted the "primacy of the United Nations as the site for an open and conclusive multi-stakeholder process providing institutional spaces for Similar to other global economic documents, before the Accra High Level Forum III, there was hardly anything in the Paris Declaration which fundamentally addressed the gendered nature of poverty or growth.
+While acknowledging gender responsive language in the Doha Declaration 2008, the women's groups' statement noted the "primacy of the United Nations as the site for an open and conclusive multi-stakeholder process providing institutional spaces for Many civil society organizations argue against strengthening the power of donor countries and institutions and rather call for the establishment of a new financial architecture that is inclusive, participatory and democratically accountable to citizens under the leadership of the UN.